Doab: Punjab Doabs

 Each of the tracts of land lying between the confluent rivers of the Punjab region of Pakistan and India has a distinct name, said to have been coined by Raja Todar Mal, a minister of the Mughal emperor Akbar.
-The names (except for "Indus Sagar") are a combination of the first letters, in the Persian alphabet, of the names of the rivers that bound the Doab.
+The names (except for "Sindh Sagar") are a combination of the first letters, in the Persian alphabet, of the names of the rivers that bound the Doab.
 For example, "Chaj" (چج) = Chanāb (چناب, "Chenab") + Jehlam (جہلم, "Jhelum").
 The names are from east to west.
+The practice of dividing regions of Punjab into doabs dates to the reign of Akbar.
+The doabs of Punjab are not to be confused with its bārs, which according to Grewal (1999) refers to the upland section between two river valleys in the Punjab plains.
+The introduction of artificial irrigation by well (Saqiyah) in the 11th century in Punjab after the Turkic conquest of the area allowed for an increased population in the northern sections of the region's doabs.

+Another way of dividing up the regions of Punjab (which is not well demarcated and often confusing) is based upon bet (area prone to flooding and comes into the flow of rivers), dhaha (old-bed of a river which are high and sandy but still at risk of flooding), and dakar (far-away from river-banks and usually safe from flooding).

 Sind Sagar Doab

 The Sind Sagar Doab lies between the Indus and Jhelum rivers.

 Chaj Doab

 The Chaj Doab lies between the Jhelum and the Chenab rivers.

 Rachna Doab

-The Rachna Doab (considerable portion of the Rechna Doab is Majha) lies between the Chenab and the Ravi rivers.
+The Rachna Doab lies between the Chenab and the Ravi rivers.
+A considerable portion of the Rechna Doab is in the Majha region.

 Bari Doab

-The Bari Doab (considerable portion of the Bari Doab is Majha) lies between the Ravi, Beas and Sutlej rivers.
+The Bari Doab lies between the Ravi and Beas rivers.
+A considerable portion of the Bari Doab is in the Majha region.